Legal professions - introduction

 - meet certain conditions required for admission to the competitive examination, namely 1, 4 and 6;

-- hold the diploma marking completion of the traineeship;
+- hold a diploma marking completion of the traineeship;

 - have practised as a lawyer for a total of at least five years.

 The Constitution guarantees the political independence of adjudicating judges.
 Their appointment is permanent.
-An adjudicating judge can be deprived of his or her position or suspended only by a court judgment.
-Moreover, an adjudicating judge can be transferred only by appointing him or her to a new position and only with his or her consent.
+An adjudicating judge can be deprived of their position or suspended only by a court judgment.
+Moreover, an adjudicating judge can be transferred only by appointing them to a new position and only with their consent.
 Nevertheless, in the event of disability or misconduct, adjudicating judges can be suspended, dismissed or transferred, in accordance with the conditions laid down by the law.

 For more information, please refer to the page on the profession of judge on the Ministry of Justice website.